TomerG2/zoc/README.md

 oclogin dev https://your-openshift-api-server:6443 my-namespace
 # Creates a new context with the alias "dev", setting ns to "my-namespace"

+ocen
+# Check if the token has expired and refreshes it if needed

 ocp get pods
 # Refreshes token if needed and exec "oc get pods"
 ```